-Vice Chair Beer clarified the distance between each buoy is 20 feet and there is a bridle off of that.
+Vice Chair Beer clarified the distance between each buoaty is approximately 20 feet and there is also a bridle connected to a cleat on deckoff of that.

 Jerry LaPlane, D Field mooring permittee, advised he is a power boat owner who has run boats for 35 years.
 He advised he uses a spreader line similar to what Mr. Austin described.
 He noted in the comparison to slips being relatively the same distance, a slip is like a spreader line with a dock on each side.
 He expressed concerns regarding the Title 17 changes and noted the red line regarding transferability is unclear and needs clarification.